 - There are 35 lift facilities providing access to the pistes and skiers can ski right to their doors.

-- The resort has been awarded the “Families Welcome” quality certificate and has a children’s activity programme.
+- Bettmeralp Resort has been awarded the “Families Welcome” quality certificate and has a children’s activity programme.

-- For more information and review of the resort click here.
+- For more information and a review of the resort click here.

 The Aletsch Arena ski pass covers Bettmeralp, Riederalp and Fiesch-Eggishorn.